Workshops Currently Scheduled: None

 Since this is an open session you should feel free to stop by at any point in the workshop for whatever time it takes to answer your questions.

-Overview of the Moodle Gradebook
+Using the Moodle Gradebook

 Grading practices and schemas can vary from course to course and from faculty member to faculty member.
 Having an understanding of the technologies that can assist with the computing and managing of grades can make the work of assessment easier at times.
 This session is designed to provide faculty members with an introduction to the functionality of Grades feature in Moodle.